wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/transactional-client.md

           ```bash
           axis2server.bat

-9. Navigate to the URL where the ActiveMQ WebConsole is available.
+8. Navigate to the URL where the ActiveMQ WebConsole is available.
 You can find this URL in the terminal where you started the ActiveMQ instance.
 It is similar to `http://127.0.0.1:8161/`.

-10. By default, the username and password are both `admin`.
+9. By default, the username and password are both `admin`.

-11. After signing in, click on **Manage ActiveMQ broker**.
+10. After signing in, click on **Manage ActiveMQ broker**.

-12. On the opened page, select the **Queues** tab.
+11. On the opened page, select the **Queues** tab.

-13. Create a queue named `StockQuoteQueue`.
+12. Create a queue named `StockQuoteQueue`.

-14. Download the artifacts of the sample.
+13. Download the artifacts of the sample.

     <a href="{{base_path}}/assets/attachments/learn/enterprise-integration-patterns/TransactionalClient.zip">
         <img src="{{base_path}}/assets/img/integrate/connectors/download-zip.png" width="200" alt="Download ZIP">
     </a>

-15. Import the artifacts to WSO2 MI.
+14. Import the artifacts to WSO2 MI.

     Click **File** -> **Open Folder** -> Select the extracted ZIP file to import the downloaded ZIP file.

+15. Download [MessageCounter.jar]({{base_path}}/assets/attachments/jar/MessageCounter.jar) and copy it to the `<PROJECT_HOME>/deployment/libs` directory.

 16. Start the project in the WSO2 MI server.